publisha/publisha.github.io/_multi-platform-Publishing/introduction.md

 ---
 # Introduction

+Book publishers need to be able to deliver their content over a range of outputs as well as print.
+This book describes efficient processes that can deliver the same content to multiple platforms without the need for multiple workflows.

-This book describes our choices and strategies and then the workflow that leads through the process towards the final production of an eBook that can be delivered on a number of devices.
+This book describes our choices and strategies and then the workflow that leads through the process towards the final production of a print book, a web site and an eBook from the same content.

 Before we begin with the Choices chapter, there are some aspects that I need to draw to your attention.